DIY Floral Garland Using Coffee Filters

 You can begin by cutting the ribbon to the length you want your garland.
 I plan to use mine on my table, so I measured the table length and down the sides for the drop-off.

 I used the ribbon I had left over from a previous project, but a burlap ribbon would work nicely with this project.
+I recommend using a ribbon close to the color of your coffee filters for best results.

 Use ribbon to attach the coffee filters to make a table runner or floral garland